 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

 When we were children, it’s highly likely that our favorite word was “no.” Maybe we didn’t know what it actually meant (early on) but it’s fun to say, and it made our parents make those funny faces of defeat and desperation.
-But when we grew up, saying “no” became less fun and more likely to get us in trouble.
+But when we grew up, saying it became less fun and more likely to get us in trouble.
 And those faces of defeat and desperation turned into faces of incredulity and “you’re grounded” looks.
-We never learned the right way to say it.
+It’s time to learn the right way to say no.

 Did your mom react very well when she asked you to clean your room and you said “No!”?

-- Elders (all of them, whether you knew them or not)
+- Elders (all of them, whether or not you knew them)

 - Bosses & employers

 - Kids older than you even if just by a year or two